-Sessions & Episodes
+Sessions as Episodes

-- Starts with a specific task
+In ORS an episode- Starts with a specific task

 - Continues through multiple tool calls